byr0n3/Xenia/Xenia/README.md

 Xenia only handles accepting clients and receiving + parsing the HTTP request the accepted client sends.
 You as the developer are in control over how you handle responding to the client.
 You do this by implementing the `IResponse` interface.
-This interface requires you to implement a `public void Send(Socket client)` function.
-Here you can send a HTTP response in whichever way you like.
+This interface requires you to implement a `public void Send(Socket client, in Request request)` function.
+Here you can send an HTTP response in whichever way you like.

 Only have a few routes that you want to handle?
 A simple `if-statement` would probably be enough, no need to implement some specific and overcomplicated routing solution.
 Have a lot of (dynamic) routes?
 Using the `RouteCollection` and `RouteParameters` structs you can easily implement your own advanced routing system.

-## Running the server
+### What about `async`?

 Xenia attempts to use as little `async/await` as possible, as C#'s async system has quite some overhead.
-The only time `async/await` is used, is the `Server.RunAsync` function.
+This also forces you to use this pattern, even if you don't want to.
+This is why (currently) Xenia is completely synchronous.
+It is up to you to decide how you'd like to handle things like threading and parallelism.

+Another downside of the `async/await` system is the lack of proper `System.Span<T>` and `System.ReadOnlySpan<T>` support.
+While this is definitely getting better since .NET 9, we're still not quite there yet, and possibly won't be, as Spans can be (and most of the time are) allocated on the HEAP, and since `async` methods are ran on a different thread, possibly at a different time, there's a good chance this data is already gone.

 ## Utilities